jesse1029/DCSN/README.md

 The checkpoint can be found [here](https://cchsu.info/files/DCSN_all_cr_1.pth) please put the pth file to ckpt directory.

+# Citation
-### If you find our work useful in your research or publication, please cite our work:
+If you find our work useful in your research or publication, please cite our work:
 ```
 @ARTICLE{dcsn_cchsu,
   author={C. -C. {Hsu} and C. -H. {Lin} and C. -H. {Kao} and Y. -C. {Lin}},